 The ident is optional.
 Its purpose is the following.
-There may be situations where files in the fabrication data are output at different times, with different coordinate systems.
+Files in the fabrication data can be output at different times, and in between the CAD origin may have changed.
 In that situation simply outputting the attribute would wrongly signal the layers do align.
-Adding the ident avoids this error by distinguish between these different coordinate systems at output time.
-If the attribute with the same ident is present in a number of Gerber files then they align.
-If the ident is different they may not align - which would be an error because all files must align.
-For the fabricator the only important fact is whether the ident, if present, are identical or not; otherwise the ident has no meaning.
-A very safe ident is a GUID.
-When all files are output at the same time, with the same coordinates, the ident is not needed.
+The ident distinguishes between these different coordinate systems at output time.
+Files with the same ident align, files with different idents don't necessarily.
+The ident can be freely chosen, but the GUID is recommended.
+When all files have the same coordinates, the ident is not needed.